pwscup/pwssite/ipws2023/markdown/index.md

 </div>

 ## What's New (JST)
+- May  27th, 2023: Corrected dates of the Final Round.
 - May  14th, 2023: Registration period has started!
 - Mar.
 9th, 2023: Opened this page.